16 min read

 And there we have it, it’s only listing the two mount points that we just created in the container, and nothing from its parent mnt namespace.

-So, we don’t need to cat out the mount points for the parent sh process (PID 1) and instead can look at any process in the process tree that hasn’t unshared its mnt namespace (because all other processes will have the shared view of the mount points).
+So, we don’t need to cat out the mount points for the parent bash process (PID 1) and instead can look at any process in the process tree that hasn’t unshared its mnt namespace (because all other processes will have the same shared view of the mount points).

-Here is the proof they’re sharing the same namespace (the first is sh and the second is sleep):
+Here is the proof they’re sharing the same namespace (the first is bash and the second is sleep):

 $ sudo ls -l /proc/2528059/ns/ | ag mnt